 Pricing

-Public annual seat pricing shows Basic at $49, Professional at $79, and Organization at $119 per seat monthly, billed annually.
-Public site says API access for advanced use cases sits on Custom plans.
+Basic $49, Professional $79, Organization $119 per seat monthly, billed annually.
+API for advanced use cases is on Custom plans.

 AI dimension